andriescoetsee/my_first_kaggle_competition/README.md

 * Furthermore, I would like to learn more about [feature engineering](https://www.kaggle.com/learn/feature-engineering).

-##### Finally, in the competition the RMSE differences became marginal between the top 10 where the differentiators were feature engineering and hyper-parameter optimization.
+##### Finally, in the competition the RMSE differences became marginal between the top 10 where the differentiators were feature engineering, hyper-parameter optimization and ensemble combinations (stacking of predictors).